Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke Performance Insights

-- The Blue Devils have a +383 scoring differential, topping opponents by 12.3 points per game.
-They're putting up 63.1 points per game to rank 225th in college basketball and are allowing 50.8 per contest to rank second in college basketball.
+- The Blue Devils are outscoring opponents by 12.3 points per game with a +383 scoring differential overall.
+They put up 63.1 points per game (225th in college basketball) and give up 50.8 per contest (second in college basketball).

-- Offensively, Duke is tallying 60.2 points per game this year in conference action.
-As a comparison, its season average (63.1 points per game) is 2.9 PPG higher.
+- In conference matchups, Duke averages fewer points per contest (60.2) than its season average (63.1).

-- The Blue Devils are putting up 67.6 points per game at home.
-When playing on the road, they are averaging 63.5 points per contest.

 Iona Performance Insights

-- The Lady Gaels have a +288 scoring differential, topping opponents by nine points per game.
-They're putting up 63.4 points per game, 214th in college basketball, and are giving up 54.4 per contest to rank 12th in college basketball.
+- The Lady Gaels are outscoring opponents by nine points per game, with a +288 scoring differential overall.
+They put up 63.4 points per game (214th in college basketball) and allow 54.4 per outing (12th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.